 The actual amount of product backlog at any particular time may not be a meaningful indicator of future business prospects.
 Shippable backlog is comprised of unfulfilled orders, excluding those associated with new product releases, those pending credit review and those not shipped due to the application of our global inventory policy.
-We had no shippable backlog at the end of the first quarter of fiscal 2011.
-Our shippable backlog at the end of the fourth quarter of fiscal 2010 was approximately 5% of fourth quarter fiscal 2010 revenue.
+We had no shippable backlog at the end of the first and second quarters of fiscal 2011.